Residence park

-Residence Parks were residential developments that were built around the early 1900s in North America.
+Residence Parks, also known as garden suburbs, were residential developments that were built around the early 1900s in North America.
 Most were built prior to World War I and those that had not already sold most of their lots suffered considerable financial loss due to the dramatic downturn in real estate sales during the war.
 It is possible that this downturn discouraged any further creation of these developments after the war.

 Characteristics

 Residence Parks were characterized by their use of conditions, covenants and restrictions ("CC&R"s) in order to ensure that the neighborhood reflected certain styles of architecture and standards of development.
 The restrictions frequently extended to the exclusion of certain racial minorities as was common for the period and locale.
 They typically included enhanced public spaces that ranged from entrance "gateway" structures to landscaped boulevards and park areas to clubhouses.

-The idea that you did not have to pack up and go to a park but actually live in one was part of the attraction.
+The idea that a person did not have to pack up and go to a park but actually live in one was part of the attraction.
 Therefore, considerable attention was paid to the layout of streets, their width, the parkways, sidewalks, lighting, and an overall landscape plan often designed by a respected landscape architect.
 These embellishments and standards of development came with a price and therefore Residence Parks were marketed primarily to affluent buyers.